 Relevant Life Experience/History:

-Franco Espeleta Santos, M.A., was born in the Philippines and grew up in Los Angeles, California.
+Franco Espeleta Santos, M.A., Ed.D was born in the Philippines and grew up in Los Angeles, California.

 While in the United States Army Reserves, Franco began his college education at a local community college where he served as student body vice-president and, as a member of the debate team, won 3rd place in a national college debate competition.
 Thereafter, Franco transferred to California State University Northridge (CSUN) where Franco received his Bachelor of Arts Degree in Psychology.
 Franco received his Master of Arts degree in Psychology with emphasis in Marriage and Family Therapy (MFT) from Phillips Graduate Institute in Encino, California.
-With everything completed except for dissertation, Franco is currently in the process of completing his doctoral degree in Educational Leadership and Policy Studies at California State University, Northridge (CSUN).
+He received his Doctor of Education with emphasis in Educational Leadership and Policy Studies from California State University, Northridge (CSUN).